What is a Bad Credit Score for Business Loans?

 Accounts Receivable Factoring

-Accounts receivable factoring is a funding arrangement that lets businesses that sell on credit to convert unpaid invoices into working capital.
+Accounts receivable factoring is a funding arrangement that lets businesses that sell on credit convert unpaid customer invoices into working capital.
 It’s also known as accounts receivable financing, accounts receivable factoring, or invoice financing.

 Once the factoring company issues the advance, it owns the invoice and collects payment from your customer(s).
 After receiving payment, the factoring company releases the remaining amount minus its fee.